awslabs/amazon-redshift-utils/src/ColumnEncodingUtility/README.md

 Usage: analyze-schema-compression.py
        Generates a script to optimise Redshift column encodings on all tables in a schema

-Arguments: --db             - The Database to Use
+Arguments: --db             - The Database to Use (or $PGDATABASE)
-           --db-user        - The Database User to connect to --db-host        - The Cluster endpoint
-           --db-port        - The Cluster endpoint port (default 5439) --analyze-schema - The Schema to be Analyzed (default public) --analyze-table  - A specific table to be Analyzed, if --analyze-schema is not desired --target-schema  - Name of a Schema into which the newly optimised tables and data should be created, rather than in place
+           --db-user        - The Database User to connect to (or $PGUSER) --db-host        - The Cluster endpoint (or $PGHOST) --db-port        - The Cluster endpoint port (default 5439 or $PGPORT) --analyze-schema - The Schema to be Analyzed (default public) --analyze-table  - A specific table to be Analyzed, if --analyze-schema is not desired --target-schema  - Name of a Schema into which the newly optimised tables and data should be created, rather than in place